The recent bond market sell-off bumps up mortgage rates again

 Given that the economy could have depressed household formation numbers, there is real pent-up demand for housing.
 Housing starts have been below historical averages for the past ten years.
 With low mortgage rates, increasing demand, and a strengthening economy, homebuilders now have the wind at their backs.
 Generally, homebuilders reported good earnings, with the exception of NVR, which focuses more on the East Coast.
 The builders that have exposure to the red hot West Coast market did very well.
 For homebuilders, the top-down macro picture looks good.

-The fear for homebuilders has been that the 100 basis point rise in rates will cool off demand for new homes.
-We had three important data points last week that show this hasn’t been the case.
+The fear for homebuilders has been that the 105 basis point rise in rates will cool off demand for new homes.
+Three recent data points show this hasn’t been the case.
 Both Lennar and KB Home reported second quarter earnings and said that the increase in rates is creating a sense of urgency with buyers.
 Finally, pending home sales (which are contract signings) increased 7% in May.
 So far, the increase in rates is not cooling housing demand.
+If anything a recovering jobs market will positively affect demand for new houses.
+Earnings reports from the homebuilders on a December 31 fiscal year will give more color on how the jump in rates has affected new home demand.

 More From Market Realist